-Wounds Only Christ Can Heal: Homily at Blessed Sacrament Cathedral on Clergy Abuse, September 9, 2018
+Wounds Only Christ Can Heal: Homily at Cathedral of the Most Blessed Sacrament on Clergy Abuse, September 9, 2018

-In the Gospel reading Sunday, September 9 (Mark 7: 31-37), Jesus heals the man who is deaf – his “ears were opened.”
-Referencing the latest reports of clergy sex abuse and predatory behavior in the Church, Archbishop Vigneron in his homily at Blessed Sacrament Cathedral apologized to the victim-survivors and expressed his hope that the community, including himself, will remain “open” to hearing God speak and “open” to his providence in these challenging times.
+In the Gospel reading (Mark 7: 31-37), Jesus heals the man who is deaf – his “ears were opened.”
+Referencing the latest reports of clergy sex abuse and predatory behavior in the Church, Archbishop Vigneron apologized to the victim-survivors and expressed his hope that the community, including himself, will remain “open” to hearing God speak and “open” to his providence in these challenging times.

 Response to statement from Archbishop Viganò, August 27, 2018

 In response to a testimony from the former Apostolic Nuncio to the United States, Archbishop Vigneron released a statement offering counsel “in the midst of this hour of difficulty.”

 Response to letter from Pope Francis, August 20, 2018

 In response to a letter from Pope Francis concerning sexual abuse of children in the Church, Archbishop Vigneron issued a message to the faithful urging all to read and reflect on the Holy Father’s words.

 Archbishop Vigneron’s letters to the faithful and clergy, August 13, 2018